zuvbruuv/Luna-Interface-Suite/Documentation.md

 Main Developers:
  `hunter` - Lead/Main Developer, UI Designing, Some Programming, Documentation, and Logo
- `JustHey` - Co Developer, Major Bug Fixing, Configuration Handling
+ `JustHey` - Co Developer, Major Bug Fixing, Configuration Scripting `Throit` - Color Picker
  Wally - Dragging And Certain Other Mechanics
- Inori - Configurations
  `shlexr and iRay` -  Rayfield (PCall Parsing, Notifications, Slider)

 Helpers/Side Developers:
- `Throit` - Color Picker
  `Tarmac and qweery` - Icon Modules
  kirill9655 - Loading Circle and Certain Images
  Sirius Discord Members - Feedback, Suggestions And Testers
+ Inori - Configuration Concept

 > [!NOTE]
 > If Your Name Is in a `box like this`, it means you contributed a lot.